-During my inside sales training and education, we regularly had trainers from outside the company come in to provide us with new ideas and insights.
+During my inside sales training and education, we regularly had outside trainers come in to provide us with new ideas and insights.
 One of our instructors encouraged us to mix things up when we made cold calls.
-He mentioned that when we constantly made outbound dials using the same language, we provided our target market with “alerts” on who was calling and why.
+He said that when we made outbound dials using the same language, we provided our target market with “alerts” on who was calling and why.
 Like a doctor injecting young children with weakened strains of a virus to build their resistance, we were inoculating our target market and building their resistance against our future calls.

-As an example of this, Geoff points out that sale reps have used the phrase “How Are You Today” so often in B2C cold calls that everyone now hates the phrase.
-And they carry that disdain into their job, affecting those of use making B2B calls.
+As an example of this, sale reps have used the phrase “How Are You Today” so often in B2C cold calls that everyone now hates the phrase.
+And they carry that disdain into their job, affecting inside sales reps making B2B calls.

 Personally, I don’t think this behavior started recently.
 I think it’s been a standard operating procedure both at work and at home for a long time.
 I know we’ve done it in our office since before I can remember.

 From my past work with a VoIP technology reseller, and now with my current activity with our phone infrastructure, I can tell you that the outbound cold calling industry is in a bad state.